Bruce MacKinnon: Biography

 Much of MacKinnon's work forms part of the permanent collections of StFX University, the National Gallery of Canada and the Art Gallery of Nova Scotia.
 In 1996 he was granted an honorary doctorate by St. Mary's University for his work and in 2011 he was made a member of the Order of Nova Scotia (ONS).
 In 2013 he received both an honorary doctorate of fine arts from NSCAD university and the Friend of StFX Award from St. Francis Xavier University.
 In the 2016 Canadian honours, he was appointed Member of the Order of Canada (CM) "for his contributions as one of Canada’s most skilled, empathetic and provocative editorial cartoonists."

 Some of MacKinnon's images have received wider attention, sometimes beyond Canada's borders.
 In 2014, after a reservist on ceremonial sentry duty at the nation's National War Memorial was killed by a shooter who then broke into the parliament building and had a gun battle with security, MacKinnon depicted the bronze World War I soldiers of the memorial extending their hands to the murdered man.
-In response to the Las Vegas mass shooting, MacKinnon drew a cartoon depicting Uncle Sam using his body to shield a spokesman for the National Rifle Association of America and reassuringly saying, "Everything's okay... you're safe..." while they are surrounded by the sprawled, bloody corpses of the shooting victims.
+In response to the 2017 Las Vegas shooting, MacKinnon drew a cartoon depicting Uncle Sam using his body to shield a spokesman for the National Rifle Association of America and reassuringly saying, "Everything's okay... you're safe..." while they are surrounded by the sprawled, bloody corpses of the shooting victims.
 That cartoon was widely shared in 2017, and again in 2018 following other gun attacks.
 After the Parkland High School shooting, the cartoon was shared over 600,000 times on Facebook and was retweeted over a million times by Twitter users, including Mark Hamill, Steven Van Zandt and Ron Perlman.

 In 2018, during the confirmation hearings for U.S. Supreme Court nominee Brett Kavanaugh that included a contentious sexual assault investigation, MacKinnon drew a cartoon showing Lady Justice being violently pinned to the floor and having her mouth covered by the hands of Republican men, mimicking the account of Christine Blasey Ford.
 The image was profusely shared, and also appeared on protest signs.

+Personal life

 MacKinnon is married and has two children.